Writing a lambda calculus interpeter in a new language and an old language

 While in the Haskell version this was hidden inside control flow, here we very explicitly backtrack: at the start of our parsing function we store the current i or index in the source string.
 Using an errdefer block i can be restored to its initial value on error: if the parsing fails, we go back to where we started (maybe to try another variant?)

 I thought of my Ast as immutable, owning its own subnodes.
 My design turned out to be very noisy, with a lot of allocations and free() taking place.
 I know this is not the best style of Zig.
-The strings in identifiers are not owned and belong to the input string, so they are not freed or handled by the parser.

 Zig